domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ### Detecting Subtypes

-As inheritance and polymorphism relationships can often become quite complex, not just in your own models but also within the .NET class library, Swashbuckle is selective about which hierarchies it does and doesn't expose in the generated Swagger document.
+As inheritance and polymorphism relationships can often become quite complex, not just in your own models but also within the .NET class library, Swashbuckle.AspNetCore is selective about which hierarchies it does and doesn't expose in the generated OpenAPI document.
 By default, it will pick up any subtypes that are defined in the same assembly as a given base type.
 If you'd like to override this behavior, you can provide a custom selector method: